isomorphisms/economics/README.md

 # economics

 Facts I think "everyone should know".
 I'll try to keep it short and theory-free.
 That said, this is an _opinionated_ selection of facts.
+It will be too obvious for some but hopefully not too advanced for anyone.
 This is what I wish someone would have told me X years ago.